-A letter was received from the Owner on 1st July 2011 stating that the stone used on the development is the same stone that was approved by the Planning Authority through application 10/00919/COND.
+A letter was received from the owner on 1{st} July 2011 stating that the stone used on the development is the same stone that was approved by the Planning Authority through application 10/00919/COND.
 The letter further states that the parking area has been built in accordance with the approved plan which was not intended to be scaled.
-The letter also confirms that the owner would not use The Shrubbery Public Footpath for vehicular access.
+The letter also confirms that the owner would not use The Shrubbery public footpath for vehicular access.

-The owner was advised by letter on 14th July 2011 by the Development Manager, that following a site visit it was noted that it would not be safe to drive a vehicle over The Shrubbery footpath, and that the loose material used to surface the parking area is unacceptable and contravenes the requirements of condition 10 of permission 09/00367/FUL.
-The letter further advises that the stone used on the development does not match the stone used on the approved sample board which can be proven through photographic evidence; and that the stone used is not acceptable in terms of the location of the site within the Conservation Area and World Heritage Site and in close proximity to several listed buildings.
-The owner was also advised that Officers did not initially consider it expedient to pursue the stone used on the house but that Members may reach a different conclusion in the event of the matter being considered in the Development Control Committee.
-(This letter is attached at Appendix 2) The owner was given the option of revising the development in order to mitigate the harm caused in terms of the boundary wall and parking area.
+The owner was advised by letter (Appendix 2) on 14th July 2011 by the Development Manager that, following a site visit, it was noted that it would not be safe to drive a vehicle over The Shrubbery footpath, and that the loose material used to surface the parking area is unacceptable and contravenes the requirements of condition 10 of permission 09/00367/FUL.
+The letter further advised that the stone used on the development does not match the stone used on the approved sample board which can be proven through photographic evidence; and that the stone used is not acceptable in terms of the location of the site within the Conservation Area and World Heritage Site, and in close proximity to several listed buildings.
+The owner was also advised that Officers did not initially consider it expedient to pursue the issue of the stone used on the dwelling, but that Members may reach a different conclusion in the event of the matter being considered in the Development Control Committee.
+The owner was given the option of revising the development in order to mitigate the harm caused in terms of the boundary wall and parking area.